 Third of the Introduction to Materials Science series, this course is devoted to a study of the mechanical properties of materials.
 Lecture topics include elasticity, anelasticity, plasticity, and fracture.
 The concept of dislocations and their interaction with other lattice defects is introduced.
 Among the materials studied are metals, polymers, ceramics, glasses, and composites.
-Prerequisite: 510.311.
+Co-requisite: 510.311 Prerequisite: 500.113 Gateway Computing: Python.